 We begin by entering the inner body.
-We know the outer body it is the body that we see in the bathroom mirror and mistakenly think that is who we are.
+We know the outer body.
+It is the body that we see in the bathroom mirror and mistakenly think is who we are.
 It is the body that is an image in our mind made up of what everyone else has said about it or how we imagine others see us.

-Next we listen, first to the sounds around us.
-And second to the thoughts passing by and finally to our feelings.
+Next, we listen, first to the sounds around us, secondly to the thoughts passing by, and finally to our feelings.
 We listen to the sounds around us without rejecting them, without judging them.
-We watch the movements of the mind without judging, without analyzing, without rejecting and without grasping.
-We feel the emotions and subtle moods, again, without judging, without analyzing, without rejecting and without grasping.
-And by this listening we find that both the objects of sound, thought and feelings appear within awareness.
+We watch the movements of the mind without judging, without analyzing, without rejecting, and without grasping.
+We feel the emotions and subtle moods, again, without judging, without analyzing, without rejecting, and without grasping.
+And through listening, we find that the objects of sound, thought, and feeling appear within awareness.

 With each of these steps we feel that awareness has been strengthened when the reality is that the identification, the unawareness, has been reduced, revealing the underlying naturalness of awarefulness.
 Slowly, slowly we begin to bask more and more in this awarefulness without objects.